microsoft/playwright/docs/src/api/params.md

 method resolves immediately.
 Can be one of:
   * `'load'` - wait for the `load` event to be fired.
   * `'domcontentloaded'` - wait for the `DOMContentLoaded` event to be fired.
-  * `'networkidle'` - wait until there are no network connections for at least `500` ms.
+  * `'networkidle'` - **DISCOURAGED** wait until there are no network connections for at least `500` ms. Don't use this method for testing, rely on web assertions to assess readiness instead.

 ## java-wait-for-event-callback
 * langs: java